Arif911659/DhakaCart-Final-Project/README.md

 ### ✅ Option 1: Automated AWS Deployment (Recommended)

-This uses our **Smart Resumable Deployment Script** (`deploy-4-hour-window.sh`) to provision infrastructure, configure K8s, deploy the app, and seed the database in one go.
+This uses our **Smart Resumable Deployment Script** (`deploy-full-stack.sh`) to provision infrastructure, configure K8s, deploy the app, and seed the database in one go.

 **Features:**
 - 🔄 **Auto-Resume**: Picks up where it left off if interrupted